Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: 2-D Analysis

-In Fig.\,\ref{fig:clq3-ced-1212} we show the branching ratios of two most constrained LFV processes, $\CRmue$ (red) and $\KLemu$ (blue), as functions of the Wilson coefficients $[\lq3]_{1212}$ and $[\ed]_{1212}$ on a logarithmic scale.
-We choose to show only the positive values of the right-handed quark current Wilson coefficient $\ed$ against both positive and negative values of the left-handed quark current coefficient $\lq3$.
-The dotted lines and colored regions represent the limits of the coefficients obtained from 1-D and 2-D analysis, respectively, to satisfy current experimental data.
-Clearly there are some extended regions of contour lines, known as \textit{flat directions}, where the Wilson coefficients attain arbitrarily large values.
+In Fig.\,\ref{fig:clq3-ced-1212} we show the contours of branching ratios of two most constraining LFV processes, $\CRmue$ and $\KLemu$, on the 2-D WC space of different SMEFT operators with the same flavour indices but with different chiralities of quark and lepton FCNC on a logarithmic scale.
+We choose to show only the positive values of the WC along the vertical axis against both positive and negative values of the WC along the horizontal axis as the relative sign between the WCs affects the observable.
+The dotted lines represent the limits on the two-dimensional WC space obtained from 1-D analysis to satisfy current experimental data.
+The regions in red and blue are excluded from $\CRmue$ and $\KLemu$, respectively.